-Menus could be upgraded and changed more frequently and more easily without any printing costs and checks could be split.
+Menus could be upgraded and changed more frequently and more efficiently without any printing costs and checks could be split.
 Life became easier for restaurant chains and multiple food outlet brands that needed to maintain consistency as well as their operations through the Central Kitchen Management feature.
 Credit cards started getting processed over the Internet speeding up operations.
-And, the POS could show more than just the taxes; it showed the total credit card transactions, cash transactions and overall restaurant sales.
+And, the POS could show more than just the taxes; it showed the total credit card transactions, cash transactions, and overall restaurant sales.

 The restaurant Point of Sale has come a long way from the bulky cash registers.
 Today, agile cloud-based Point of Sale software, also called as Software-as-a-Service (SaaS) store data on remote servers and make information accessible online 24/7.
-Cloud technology also ensures that there is no loss of information due to a technical, man-made or a natural calamity.
+Cloud technology also ensures that there is no loss of data due to a technical, human-made or a natural calamity.
 With its help, restaurants can create a better guest experience and build efficient work environments.

 With the help of a tableside POS tablet, the customers can consult the menu on an iPad (check out the ingredients in every dish and the calorie content) and place an order, saving the server some time and help turn the tables faster.
 At the end of their meal, customers can use the tablet to leave their opinion/feedback.